ljsoler/PCR-HIQA/README.md

 This project is licensed under the terms of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-Copyright (c) 2024 Hochschule Darmstadt and Fraunhofer Institute for Computer Graphics Research IGD Darmstadt
+Copyright (c) 2024 Hochschule Darmstadt, Darmstadt, Germany